sidbdri/LAB-AID/README.md

   - nFactors - number of experimental factors.
   - Description - descripton of the data set.

-Data sets can be added and/or removed via the 'Configuration' tab within the application.
-When adding new data sets, it is mandatory to fill in the 'Dataset name', 'Number of factors' and 'Description' fields.
+Data sets can be added and/or removed via the **Configuration** tab within the application.
+When adding new data sets, it is necessary to fill in the 'Dataset name' and 'Number of factors' fields; the optional 'Description' field provides text to appear on LAB-AID's **About** tab.

-Alternatively, entries can be modified to the user's liking and requirements, but the JSON structure must be adhered to.
+Alternatively, the config.json file can be edited manually, but the JSON structure must be adhered to.
 Please refer to the [JSON](https://www.json.org/) documentation.

 ## Input file structure
 Input files can be Excel spreadsheets (.xls or .xlsx) or comma-separated value (.csv) files.
 Tables have to be in long format, with experimental factor columns first, followed by columns containing measured variables.